When Is It Time for Assisted Living? Essential Signs to Know

 Increased Falls and Accidents

 Increased incidents of falls and accidents are often clear warning signs indicating the necessity for a safer living environment with professional assistance.
-Falls are the leading cause of injury deaths and brain injuries in older adults, making assisted living with safety measures like grab bars and non-slip mats crucial.
+Falls are the leading cause of injury deaths and brain injuries in older adults.
+Assisted living typically feature with safety measures like grab bars and emergency pendants.
+In addition, with around the clock staffing and emergency call pendants, a resident who does fall will likely be found quickly.

 Changes in Daily Living Activities